Skip to main content

 Baklava

-The second public Celo test network, intended for use as a testing ground for protocol changes and validator configurations.
+The second public Celo test network, intended for use as a testing ground for protocol changes and node operator configurations.
 It is subject to the Baklava Testnet Disclaimer.

 Block